leios/gpu-handbook/src/content/abstractions.md

 I remember when I saw this for the first time, I was surprised.
 In my mind, it shouldn't have mattered when the cores finished their operations.
-The `for` loop should have naturally just output everything in the right order, regardless of when the computation was done!
+The `for` loop should have just output everything in the right order, regardless of when the computation was done!
 But upon further reflection, I realized my own perspective was naive.

 The fact is that `Threads.@threads` is fundamentally changing the loop into something completely different.